shellycs50/faq-fe/README.md

 # FAQ

-### A Trainer-Student Forum built using React, PHP, mySQL and Tailwind CSS.
+### A Trainer-Student Forum built using React, PHP, Laravel, mySQL and Tailwind CSS.

 ## Features
 **For Students:**